We currently offer three concentrations:

 Internships, study abroad, research--Experiential Learning.
 They are all important parts of your education!
 So important that we require that you complete at least 1 credit hour of experiential learning, ANSC 398, as a part of our curriculum.
 We have a page dedicated to this requirement and it will give you all of the information you need to know!

 We also offer a minor in Animal Sciences for students who would like to complete several Animal Sciences courses while they are completing their primary degree.

-To declare the minor, print out the Statement of Intent to Pursue a Minor, and bring it into Lauren Redman in 106 ASL.
+To declare the minor, print out the Statement of Intent to Pursue a Minor, and bring it into Katelyn Hamlow in 116 ASL.